hypre-space/hypredrive/docs/joss/paper.md

 # Statement of need

-*Hypre* is a widely used and efficient linear solver package; however, the complexity associated with its direct use may make it difficult to experimentat with different solver options. *Hypredrive* bridges this gap by providing a high-level and lightweight interface to *hypre*, encapsulating its complexity while retaining its capabilities with minimal computational overhead.
+*Hypre* is a widely used and efficient linear solver package; however, the complexity associated with its direct use may make it difficult to experiment with different solver options. *Hypredrive* bridges this gap by providing a high-level and lightweight interface to *hypre*, encapsulating its complexity while retaining its capabilities with minimal computational overhead.